 - Hike to Lookout Point for spectacular Lake Tahoe views (take Reservoir Drive to second right at Lakeview Avenue, stay left at the Y on Lakeview.
 Continue .6 miles to the fire road entrance on the left).

-- THE spot for nightlife and live music at Tahoe Biltmore and Crystal Bay Club casinos (and the historic Cal-Neva, which is closed for renovations).
+- THE spot for nightlife and live music at Crystal Bay Club casinos (and the historic Cal-Neva, which is closed for renovations).

 - Enjoy the Lake Tahoe Shakespeare Festival at Sand Harbor in one of the world’s most scenic outdoor amphitheaters.

-- Try your luck at blackjack, craps, roulette, slots, and more at the local casinos.
+- Try your luck at blackjack, craps, roulette, slots, and more at the local casinos, including Crystal Bay Casino.

 - Drive along the east shore of Lake Tahoe and stop to walk among the iconic east shore boulders.